-In the last couple of years, upload speed has become a very important thing to consider when choosing a broadband deal.
-Especially if you now work from home.
+In the last couple of years, upload speed has become a very important factor to consider when choosing a broadband deal, especially if you're working from home.

-Download speeds on broadband packages have always been a lot higher than upload speeds.
+Download speeds on broadband packages have always been much higher than upload speeds.
 This is mainly because most of what you do online is downloading data rather than uploading it.
 To give some quick examples:

 Even though downloading is still more common, there are now plenty more reasons to need a good upload speed.
-With many of us working from home, making video calls to friends and family, and playing online games, we’re using a lot more upload speed than ever.
+With many of us working from home, making video calls to friends and family, and playing online games, we use a lot more upload speed than ever.

-That’s why certain broadband providers have recently started to offer ‘symmetrical’ speeds with its packages.
-This is where the upload speed is exactly the same as the download speed, so low upload speeds won’t limit your online activities.
+That’s why certain broadband providers have recently started offering ‘symmetrical’ speeds with their packages.
+In this case, the upload speed is exactly the same as the download speed, so low upload speeds won’t limit your online activities.

-Find out all about upload speeds, and why symmetrical broadband is needed now more than ever, in our dedicated guide.
+Our dedicated guide explains upload speeds and why symmetrical broadband is needed now more than ever.

 What is upload speed?